ecovisum/ecovisum-site/content/markdown/solution.md

 - the overview of expert energy managers
 - building users with valuable local knowledge

-With the growing availability of excellent data, we have been able to redesign energy management information systems from the ground up, to meet these new demands:
+With the growing availability of good data, we have been able to redesign energy management information systems from the ground up to meet these new demands:

 - highlighting critical information for energy management
 - presenting continual updates from automatically-extracted data
 - on-demand energy management information in a usable form

-Very simply, we enable the right information to be available to the right people at the right time.
+**Very simply, we enable the right energy information to be available to the right people at the right time.**

 The rest is up to you.